nuclrdev/commander/README.md

 | `quick-view-torrent` | Quick view | Torrent metadata, trackers, info hash, and magnet link preview |
 | `quick-view-sdl2-music` | Quick view | Audio playback and waveform preview through SDL2/SDL2_mixer |

-## 🌌 Additional Core Plugins In The Workspace

-The sibling repository at `C:\nuclr\sources\plugins\core` also contains plugin sources and READMEs for additional capabilities that are not currently present in this repo's `plugins/` folder:

-- 🌐 `filepanel-net` - SFTP/SCP remote panel support
-- 🐙 `filepanel-github` - read-only GitHub repository browsing through `gh`
-- ✍️ `screenpanel-text-editor` - full-screen syntax-highlighted text editor screen

-Those plugin READMEs are the authoritative source for their build/runtime details.

 ## 🎯 Current Capabilities

 With the current bundled plugin set, Commander is already positioned for workflows such as: